AI: The Somnium Files – Nirvana Initiative

-The game is set in Tokyo and follows detectives Mizuki Date and Kuruto Ryuki as they investigate a series of murders, where the victims are found as only half a body.
-Along with their AI partners Aiba and Tama, they enter the dreams of suspects to find information to solve the case.
-The game features a supporting cast of characters from the first game amongst new ones.
+AI: The Somnium Files – Nirvana Initiative (/aɪ/ EYE) is a 2022 visual novel adventure video game developed and published by Spike Chunsoft.
+It is a sequel to AI: The Somnium Files (2019) and follows an older Mizuki Date alongside a new playable protagonist Kuruto Ryuki as they investigate the "Half-Body Murders".
+Gameplay is presented in both visual novel format and third-person exploration for dream investigation sequences.

+Writer Kotaro Uchikoshi returns to script the game and reunites with character designer Yūsuke Kozaki, while the first game's designer and assistant director Akira Okada took over as director.

+The game was released for the Nintendo Switch, PlayStation 4, Windows, and Xbox One in June 2022 in Japan and North America, and July 2022 in Europe and Oceania.

 Synopsis

 Setting

 Six years after the events of AI: The Somnium Files, Mizuki Date, the adoptive daughter of Kaname Date, is now an agent of the Advanced Brain Investigation Squad (ABIS).
 She is assisted by Aiba, an artificial intelligence partner housed in her cybernetic left eye, who previously accompanied Kaname Date.
 Together they investigate the Half Body serial-killings, a cold case from six years prior, when the case becomes active again.
 The story also follows the investigation from six years prior, when ABIS agent Kuruto Ryuki and his eyeball partner, Tama, were the lead investigators on the case.
 Both characters use a process called "Psyncing" to enter the Somnium, or dream world, of persons of interest and extract information to help solve the case.